 - Paternity leave- - employees - Paternity rights in the workplace

-- Paternity leave- - employers - Ordinary paternity leave and pay Additional paternity leave entitlement
+- Paternity leave- - employers - Paternity leave and pay

-- Adoptive parents - employers - Adoption leave and payy
+- Adoptive parents - employers - Adoption leave and pay

 - Flexible working- employees